 iTrust’s CEO and co-founder Lim Chee Kean, in support of implementing Blockchain technologies, commented,

 With the transparency and security that iTrust provides for the cargo and the documents, CIMB is also hoping to take a step ahead in mitigating the risks associated with commodity trade financing.
 They are also thinking of facilitating trade extensions for their customers.
-To explore and discuss the innovative developments in the blockchain, crypto and finance sectors, several significant events and crypto conferences are held across the world.
+To explore and discuss the innovative developments in the blockchain, crypto and finance sectors, several significant cryptocurrency conference and events are held across the world.
 These events help provide insights and generate awareness among enthusiasts.